-In 2019 the company received an award for the heat recovery measures it introduced in 2018: the Environment Ministry singled out UNIQA - as one of just 25 companies in Austria - for the energy efficiency it achieved in its klimaaktiv programme.
-Retrofitting a larger heat exchanger, changed cable routing and improved regulation had combined to reduce the district heating consumption of the UNIQA Tower by around 800,000 kilowatt hours a year.
-That's the equivalent of the annual heating requirement of 40 average households.
-As Head of Department Jürgen Schneider put it at the award ceremony, the prizewinning companies were "demonstrating that measures to improve energy efficiency could be economically meaningful, while at the same time making an important contribution to protecting the climate and environment".
+In 2019, the company received an award for the heat recovery measures it introduced in 2018: the Environment Ministry singled out UNIQA - as one of just 25 companies in Austria - for the energy efficiency it achieved in its klimaaktiv programme.
+Retrofitting a larger heat exchanger, changed cable routing and improved regulation had combined to reduce the district heating consumption of protecting the climate and environment".
 And as UNIQA Energy Manager Stephan Neuberger says: "If we are going to overcome the climate crisis, it is crucial that we reduce our energy consumption drastically, so it can be completely covered using domestic renewable energy sources - even though these are limited.
 UNIQA wants to play an active role in working to achieve this."